Mark Hardy (ice hockey)

-Mark Hardy (born February 1, 1959) is a Swiss-born Canadian former professional ice hockey defenseman who played 15 seasons in the National Hockey League (NHL) for the Los Angeles Kings, New York Rangers and Minnesota North Stars between 1979 and 1994.
+Mark Hardy (born February 1, 1959) is a Swiss-born Canadian former professional ice hockey defenceman who played 15 seasons in the National Hockey League (NHL) for the Los Angeles Kings, New York Rangers and Minnesota North Stars between 1979 and 1994.
 A professional hockey coach for 20 years, Hardy was most recently an assistant coach with the Tucson Roadrunners of the American Hockey League (AHL), the top-most minor league affiliate of the Arizona Coyotes.

 NHL career

 Hardy was born in Switzerland where his father, Lea was playing professional hockey before moving to Montreal as a child.
 He played four seasons of junior in the Quebec Major Junior Hockey League for the Montreal Juniors and was selected 30th overall by the Los Angeles Kings at the 1979 NHL Entry Draft.

-Hardy is ranked 3rd in all-time scoring by an LA Kings defenseman.
+Hardy is ranked third in all-time scoring by a Los Angeles Kings defenceman.
 He played 915 career NHL games, scoring 62 goals and 306 assists for 368 points while adding 1293 penalty minutes.
 His best offensive season was the 1984–85 season when he set career highs with 14 goals and 53 points.

-In 1992–93 Hardy and the Kings went to the Stanley Cup Finals for the first time in Kings' history.
+In 1992–93, Hardy and the Kings went to the Stanley Cup Finals for the first time in Kings' history.
 Hardy delivered what was called at the time an "iconic hit" in Game 3, when the Kings were down 3-0 in the second, putting Montreal Canadiens' Mike Keane through the boards with enough force to disrupt two panes of glass to change the momentum of the game.
 The Kings scored three second-period goals, but lost 4-3 in overtime.